Enable JavaScript to ensure website accessibility

 Silence Listening is the recipient of ART ON THE MOVE’s Exhibition Development Initiative, a $10,000 grant that supports the development of regionally focused exhibitions across Western Australia.

-The exhibition includes paintings from Dr McKinnon’s PhD collection I Used to Walk So Softly on this Land and audio recordings of him discussing his art.
-Dr Charmaine Papertalk Green and Dr George Criddle will also contribute new commissioned work including two large-scale collaborative pieces addressing themes of listening, working together, activism, resistance and truth-telling.
+Working with Aunty Jill McKinnon and Crystal McKinnon who are collaborators and representatives for Uncle Dr Brian Dodd McKinnon, we honour his life and work by featuring paintings from his PhD collection, I Used to Walk So Softly on this Land, along with audio recordings of him discussing his art.
+In addition, newly commissioned works by Charmaine Papertalk Green and George Criddle include large-scale collaborative pieces that reflect on listening, working together, activism, and truth-telling.

 ARTISTS